 - Chamomile– One of my favorite herbs and one I use often for children.
 It is a calming and relaxing herb and can support restful sleep for mom and baby.

-I order all the herbs in bulk from here and can make big batches of these and other herbal teas very inexpensively.
+I order all the herbs in bulk (click links above to see the ones I use) so I can make big batches of these and other herbal teas very inexpensively.
 If you aren’t a DIYer and don’t want the initial expense of purchasing herbs in bulk, you can also find this tea pre-made in tea bags.

 Some of these herbs are not recommended during pregnancy, so I only drink this tea after the baby is born.
 It is also important to check with your doctor or midwife before consuming any herb while breastfeeding.

 - Mix herbs and store in a glass jar.
-To brew, add 1 tablespoon to 2 cups of boiling water and simmer on stove for 10-15 minutes.
+To brew, add 1 Tablespoon herb mix to 2 cups of boiling water and simmer on stove for 10-15 minutes.

-- Strain and serve.
-Can also make my the gallon using ½ cup dried herb mix and store in fridge after straining.
+- Can also make by the gallon using ½ cup dried herb mix and store in refrigerator after straining.

 I’m grateful to have been able to nurse my babies, but realize that there are many cases where breastfeeding is not possible.
 Though I have not personally tried it, I have many friends who used this homemade organic formula option with great results.